Skip to content

 You can get there in many ways:

+Creating a entitlement requires a request.
 To create an entitlement:

 2. Under Resource, select the resource that subjects should gain access to.
 Use the search field to find resources by typing their name or display name.
 You can only select one resource.